browserengineering/book/book/browsersandweb.md

 The same “virtualization” concept applies to the implementation of web pages themselves.
-While it’s still possible to write HTML by hand, almost none of the most popular web sites’ HTML payloads literally exist on a hard drive somewhere.
+While it’s still possible to write HTML by hand, almost none of the most popular websites’ HTML payloads literally exist on a hard drive somewhere.
 Instead, their component pieces and dependent databases exist, and the final product is dynamically assembled on the fly by complex build and “rendering”[^14] systems and sent over the Internet on-demand to your browser.